 Brescia also provides accommodations for students with documented disabilities who have academic needs, such as note takers, scribes, readers, special seating, quiet testing environment or extended test time.
-To explore academic accommodations, please contact the Coordinator of Disability Services, Morgan Russelburg, at morgan.russelburg@brescia.edu or 270-686-4268.
+To explore academic accommodations, please contact the Office of Disability Services at disability.services@brescia.edu or by calling 270-686-4332.